alexcoder04/i3gocks/README.md

 [![Stand With Ukraine](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner2-direct.svg)](https://stand-with-ukraine.pp.ua)

-## Project naming

-I wanted a creative name for my new project so the idea came to my mind to choose a name which would send out a message to the world.
-[Kherson](https://en.wikipedia.org/wiki/Kherson) is a city in the south of Ukraine, I chose it to draw attention to Russia's war against Ukraine.
+On 24 February 2022 Russia invaded Ukraine and is killing thousands of innocent civilians.
+This has to stop!
+I named my new project after [Kherson](https://en.wikipedia.org/wiki/Kherson), a city in the south of Ukraine, to draw attention to this inacceptable issue.

 ---